BodhiOng/Joget-LLM-Chat-Project-Builder/README.md

 ## Customization

-The plugin can be extended to support additional LLM providers by modifying the `LlmApiClient.java` file.
-The default implementation supports OpenAI's API format, but you can add support for other providers by implementing custom API call methods.
+The plugin is designed to work with Ollama, but can be extended to support additional LLM providers by creating new client classes similar to `OllamaApiClient.java`.
+The implementation supports both regular and streaming responses for an interactive chat experience.

 ## License